COMMON TREATMENTS FOR ANXIETY AND STRESS DISORDERS

 - Mental imagery: Mental imagery, sometimes called visualization, is the language used by the mind to communicate with the body.
 Think of it as the mind speaking to us in pictures.
 Different from hypnosis, instead of being placed in trance, mental imagery enlivens you and opens the doors to the inner expert that already exists inside of you, enabling you to become happy, healthy, and whole…on your own.

 - Mindfulness: The ability to remain in non-judgmental (non-reactive) attention while surrounded by challenging life circumstances can be difficult.
-The self-regulation exercises that Dr. Kathy teaches, called mindfulness, teaches clients to take charge and engage the fight or flight response associated with stress.
+The self-regulation exercises that Dr. Kathy teaches, called mindfulness, help clients to take charge of and engage the fight or flight response associated with stress.

 EMDR: Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy treatment that alleviates distress associated with traumatic memories.
 These events seem to get locked and dysfunctionally stored in the nervous system with the original picture, sounds, thoughts, and feelings.

 EMDR unlocks the nervous system.
 During EMDR treatments, the targeted event or trauma episode, along with the beliefs attached to it, are relieved and reversed to generate healing, relief, and promote recovery.